Kong/docs.konghq.com/app/_src/gateway/production/deployment-topologies/hybrid-mode/index.md

 cached configurations.
 It does so while constantly trying to reestablish communication with the control plane.

-This means that the data plane nodes can be stopped even for extended periods of time, and the data plane will still proxy traffic normally.
+This means that the control plane nodes can be stopped even for extended periods of time, and the data plane will still proxy traffic normally.
 Data plane nodes can be restarted while in disconnected mode, and will load the last configuration in the cache to start working.
 When the control plane is brought